tnichols217/notes/CSDS 391/Textbook/5 - Constraint Satisfaction Problems.md

 > [!def]
 > **Constraint Hypergraph**
-> A way of graphing and visualizing contraints by drawing edges where
+> A way of graphing and visualizing contraints by drawing hyperedges where constraints intersect variables and values

+### Preference Constraint

+A preferred constraint, with a weight of how important it is

 ### Unary Constraint